FreeCAD/FreeCAD-documentation/wiki/Draft_DXF.md

 ## Importing

-Two importers are available, which one is used can be specified under {{MenuCommand|Edit → Preferences... → Import-Export → DXF}}.
+Two importers are available, which one is used can be specified under **Edit → Preferences... → Import-Export → DXF**.
 One is built-in, C++-based and fast, the other is legacy, coded in Python, slower, and requires the installation of an add-on, but can handle some entities better and can create more refined FreeCAD objects.
 Both support all DXF versions starting from R12.

 3D solids inside a DXF file are stored under a binary ACIS/SAT blob, which at the moment cannot be read by FreeCAD.

-### C++ importer {#c_importer}
+### C++ importer

 This importer can import the following DXF objects: